wodow/google-code-issues-migrator/README.md

+### NOTES BY BORKASON ###

+I forked this repo and put a good effort of work into it and fixed a lot of bugs.

+Since Google will retire the Issue Tracker API, I did not make any effort to write good code.
+My commit messages are almost useless and contain a lot work at different parts of the script. **If you need help or have a question, just create a new *issue***

+### README.md ###

 This is a simple script to migrate issues from Google Code to Github.

 For a full history of changes, please